opentofu/opentofu/CONTRIBUTING.md

 > Make sure your `user.name` and `user.email` setting in Git matches your GitHub settings.
 This will allow the automated DCO check to pass and avoid delays when merging your PR.

 > [!TIP]
 > Have you forgotten your sign-off?
-You can use `git rebase --signoff` to add it after the fact.
+Click the "details" button on the failing DCO check for a guide on how to fix it!

 ---